Maxo Kream – O.Y.N (Album Review)

 “Cum Over” is surprisingly a love song.
 This is coming from an artist with a rap sheet that feels straight out of The Joker’s handbook.
 The production leans heavily into R&B, paired with a smooth, seductive hook from Isaiah Falls.

 Maxo Kream keeps his familiar robotic delivery, but instead of pure street talk, he shifts to ideas about settling down and changing his lifestyle.
-It’s a strong record for anyone who enjoys genre-blending experiments.
+It’s a strong record for anyone who enjoys R&B/hip-hop fusions.

 2. 6 Months Clean

 One of the main reasons I love “6 Months Clean” is the production.
-JPEGMAFIA delivers an incredible beat that feels almost cinematic, like the moment in Terminator 2 where the Terminator is slowly dissolving into acid.
+JPEGMAFIA delivers an incredible beat that feels almost cinematic, like the moment in Terminator 2 when The Terminator slowly dissolves in acid (I heard that scene made mad people tear up?).

 Maxo Kream’s content is just as powerful.
 He opens up about trauma and how it’s caused him to fluctuate between sobriety and drug use.
 It’s a deeply interesting track and a strong introduction to an album built on raw storytelling.